hernantz/blog/content/its-the-competition-stupid.md

 support and less of what you dislike.

-Should something go wrong, the cost of switching to a different provider of public affairs planning is too high and sometimes unaffordable for and individual, the only choices left for free citizens are:
+Should something go wrong, the cost of switching to a different provider of public affairs planning is too high and sometimes unaffordable for an individual.
+The only choices left for free citizens are:

 - To go outlaw
 - To leave the country/state/province/city (if you are lucky you just leave the